 This morning, as I was reading the Bible, I came across the following verse: “For the eyes of the Lord run to and fro throughout the whole earth, to give strong support to those whose heart is blameless toward him” (2 Chron 16:9).
 It is a great verse.
 Wouldn’t it be amazing if as this verse says, I could have the confidence that God was intimately aware of our lives and circumstances, and that He was providing strong support behind the scenes for us?
 However, when I read this, my instant reaction was not a sense of hope but a feeling of despair.
 And when I shared this verse with Vanita, she later told me that she had also felt a similar sense of despair.
 This despair came from the realization that we know all too well that our hearts are not perfectly in tune with God, so this promise could not possibly apply to us.
 Since this is where both of our thoughts went immediately, I wonder if you also feel this way when you read such promises from God in Scripture.
 If so, I pray that this article will encourage you.

 The reason I felt this this sense of despair, was because I interpreted the phrase “those whose heart is blameless toward Him” to mean “those whose heart is perfectly in tune with, and in total submission to God”.
-Living on this side of eternity, I do not come anywhere close to reaching this bar.
+Living on this side of eternity, I fall far short of this bar.
 Although this may seem to be a valid way of reading this verse, the Bible tells us that this is not the whole story.
 If you think about it, this is not what the verse is actually saying.
 It was not for those who are perfect, but for those whom God does not find cause to blame for anything, thus making them “blameless”.
 Normally both the words “perfect” and “blameless” would mean the same thing.
 However, the word “perfect” literally describes someone’s behavior and character.
 The word “blameless” describes how God views that person.
 And thankfully, God does not make “blameless” synonymous with “perfect”.
 God has done something remarkable, so that we can be blameless although we are not close to being perfect.
 He has done this for all those who have put their trust in Jesus.
 Several verses come to mind “For our sake He (God) made Him (Jesus) to be sin who knew no sin, so that in him (Jesus) we might become the righteousness of God” (1 Cor 5:21).
 “There is therefore now no condemnation for those who are in Christ Jesus” (Rom 8:1).
 “He (God) has clothed me with the garments of salvation; He has covered me with the robe of righteousness” (Isa 61:10).

 This is why Jesus came.
 He came in order to die the death that I deserved, and face the wrath of God that I deserved, and in turn to give me His own righteous perfection.
 When God looks at me, He does not see my sins but He sees the perfection of His Son.
 I am reminded of a song I learned as a youth: